petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-saas-onboarding.md

 After learning the benefits of Liferay DXP and the value of Liferay SaaS, Clarity Vision Solutions has signed up for a Liferay SaaS account.
 In this lesson we will review the Liferay SaaS onboarding process and what you can expect when starting with Liferay SaaS.

+## Initial Contact

+Liferay SaaS provisioning begins with an initial outreach by a Liferay provisioning team.
+The team will collect information from you about:

+* Desired Liferay project name
+* Desired data server location
+* Who to include in the Liferay environment email invitation

+Once the provisioning team has this information, they will prepare your Liferay SaaS environments.

 ## Invitations

-After sign up, you will receive a welcome email for the production (`PRD`) Liferay DXP environment and a welcome email for the test (`UAT`) environment.
+Next, you will receive a welcome email for the production (`PRD`) Liferay DXP environment and a welcome email for the test (`UAT`) environment.
 You will be asked to set a new password upon clicking on the link in the emails.
 Once logged in, you can begin creating and inviting other users.

 ![Email invitations to Liferay environments and Liferay Cloud console access.](./liferay-saas-onboarding/images/01.png)